Grapes42/duckey/README.md

 ## Hardware
 Duckey currently runs on a Raspberry Pi Zero with a custom PCB, in the future I would like to design a more specialised device to decrease price.

-It features 3 buttons: up, down and select, to navigate the menu on its LCD display, which will allow you to intuitively use
+It features 3 buttons: up, down and select, to navigate the menu on its LCD display, which will allow you to intuitively use the devices functions.